adamingas/amazon-rivers/docs/paper.md

 ## Supervised Learning
 As mentioned earlier, supervised methods require target data to be used for prediction.
 Suitable variables which were collected for each sample include water colour and the part of the river which they were sourced from.
+The first set of labels we constructed used just the water colourFrom these we constructed three sets of labels;